Politics of Sweden: Legislative branch

 The unicameral Riksdag has 349 members, popularly elected every four years.
 It is in session generally from September through mid-June.

 Legislation may be initiated by the Cabinet or by members of the Riksdag.
 Members are elected on the basis of proportional representation for a four-year term.
 The Riksdag can alter the Constitution of Sweden, but only with approval by a supermajority and confirmation after the following general elections.

 The Swedish Social Democratic Party has played a leading political role since 1917, after Reformists confirmed their strength and the revolutionaries left the party.
 After 1932, the Cabinets have been dominated by the Social Democrats.
-Only five general elections (1976, 1979, 1991, 2006 and 2010) have given the centre-right bloc enough seats in the Riksdag to form a government.
+Only six general elections (1976, 1979, 1991, 2006, 2010 and 2022) have given the centre-right bloc enough seats in the Riksdag to form a government.
 This is considered one reason for the Swedish post-war welfare state, with a government expenditure of slightly more than 50% of the gross domestic product.